|Dying Over These New Hair Trends For CrossdressersHow to Color this Winter Season

 But, unlike a balayage, sombre’s consist of the lightening of close to all the lower parts of your hair.
 Whereas, a balayage is only some selected pieces throughout your hair.
 This look gives a more natural, grown-out looking hair style because it blends much better than a traditional ombre.
 Many people are loving this hairstyle today.
 It makes your hair look lighter and brighter, which is always a good thing!
 We see celebrities, like Jessica Alba (located to the right above) and many more, featuring this hair style all the time in the tabloids.
 I mean if the top celebs love it, it must be a great idea, right?

 Ombre: this is a more dramatic dip dye hair style because the change in color is very transparent.
 You can clearly see the difference in the transition of the hair color.
 It is the least blended style and definitely the boldest.
 It makes a staple, while also looking very pretty.
 Younger ladies adore this hairstyle today.
 It’s different and makes a serious statement.
 You can see this style Ombre nowadays in many different colors as well.
 It is very popular to see people with pink, purple, or blue ends.
 Since the color is extremely light at the ends, it is easy to temporarily test out different colors.
 Some people even mix it up and try two or three colors.
-If you’re feeling risky, check out our Pop Art Party Wig, it comes in a typical brown and blonde shade, plus many other beautiful colors, like blues, pinks, and reds!
+If you’re feeling risky, check out our Patchy Wig with it’s different transitions from brunette to blonde and auburn.

 I hope this gives you some great ideas this winter!
 I know I will be trying out one of these styles sometime soon.
 I love changing up my style as often as possible.
 If you would like to check out our other transgender wigs go to Glamour Boutique!
 You can also come in to try on our many styles anytime.
 Call us at 888-721-8688 to make an appointment to see our wigs as soon as possible!